FrankVerdi/PypeIt/doc/spectrographs/ldt_deveny.rst

 Examine the Extracted 1D Spectra
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

    If one or more objects have been automatically or manually identified in the reduced 2D spectral image, 1D data products will be produced.
-These 1D products are the primary outputs of PypeIt, and may be described by a series of 1-dimensional arrays: vacuum wavelength, extracted flux (from one or more methods), and associated error arrays for each identified object.
-These arrays are packaged into multi-extension FITS files, and are accompanied by files with extraction information (*read*: table of contents) for each 1D spectrum.
+These 1D products are the primary outputs of PypeIt, and consist of a series of 1-dimensional arrays: vacuum wavelength, extracted flux (using one or more methods), and associated error arrays for each identified object.
+These arrays are packaged into multi-extension FITS files, and are accompanied by ``.txt`` files with extraction information (*read*: table of contents) for each 1D spectrum.

-   The 1D spectral files have names like:
+   The 1D spectral FITS files have names like:

    ::